solidrock-technology/docs/docs/releases/roadmap.md

 Upcoming planned and in-progress features for Solidrock!

 -   Front of House: Allow creating 'Meetings' for venues
--   Front of House: Allow setting venue capactiy and indicating within check-in pages the live progress towards this capacity
+-   Front of House: Allow setting venue capacity and indicating within check-in pages the live progress towards this capacity
--   Front of House: Allowing event organisers to specifcy other custom field data to be included on arrivals and person lookup pages
+-   Front of House: Allowing event organisers to specify other custom field data to be included on arrivals and person lookup pages
--   'Places': Allocating groups, orders and tickets to spcefiic areas/zones/villages within an event
+-   'Places': Allocating groups, orders and tickets to specific areas/zones/villages within an event
 -   Tickets: Adding an option for event organisers to be able to flag 🚩 a ticket and provide a reason
 -   Tickets: Adding the ability to provide an event a 'banned people' list that will automatically flag an notify event organisers if someon books in with matching details
 -   Bookings: Allowing Lead Bookers to re-use the details from tickets they have previously purchased for new orders.